All wood-burning recreational fires within the city of Minnetonka require a burning permit.

-1. Before applying, read the following educational materials:
+1. Before submitting your information, read the following educational materials:

-2. Complete the Online Recreational Fire Permit Application to receive a recreational fire permit from the City of Minnetonka via email.
+2. Complete the Recreational Fire Permit Form and request a "copy of your submission" to receive a recreational fire permit from the City of Minnetonka via email.

 - Print or save the emailed copy of the permit for your records; you will not receive a copy in the mail.